 To create more character study activities from the resume one, have students write interview questions or a follow-up email.

 Not only will students find outfits that fit a character, but they will also look at what was popular during that time period.
 Students will need to identify the character’s societal level and learn what people of that economical stature would wear.
 This works well for artistic students who want to stretch their imaginations.
 Students could even create a Pinterest board for a character.

 Design a house or bedroom.

-Mathematical-logical students?
-This is for you.
+Teaching characterization to mathematical-logical students?
+This characterization activity is for them.
 Measure the dimensions of a character’s house or living space, and show what furniture and decor will fit in that space.

 Shop for a vehicle.

 If a character is hard working, perhaps she has saved for a practical car.
 If a character is a ‘talker,’ maybe she talked the car dealer into a great deal.
 Which character would drive a truck?
 Why?
 Some characters would probably find a vehicle a waste of money and would prefer to walk or bicycle.

 A character who insists on driving a new car is also different from a character who shops for a used car, for the best deal.
 You could even build off these character analysis activities: Who would take public transportation?
 Why?

 Plan a couple’s prom night, wedding, or vacation.